getporter/porter/docs/content/wiring.md

       name: porter-ci-wordpress
       chart: stable/wordpress
       set:
-        image.repository: "{{ bundle.parameters.ALIAS.repository }}"
+        image.repository: "{{ bundle.images.ALIAS.repository }}"
-        image.tag: "{{ bundle.parameters.ALIAS.tag }}"
+        image.tag: "{{ bundle.images.ALIAS.tag }}"
 ```

 ## Using Parameters, Credentials, and Outputs from Bundle Dependencies

 When using a bundle dependency, you can reference parameters, credentials and outputs in a similar way.
-To reference things from a dependency, you simply need to use another form of the `"{{  bubdle.x.y.z }}"` syntax.
+To reference things from a dependency, you simply need to use another form of the `"{{  bundle.x.y.z }}"` syntax.

 For example, consider a bundle that creates a mysql defined with the following `porter.yaml`: